adishinde2110/BFSI-Classification/README.md

 Supervised ML algorithms to perform a binary classification task.
 Here's a breakdown of the code:

-The training dataset consists of two csv: X_train and y_train in the Training folder.
+The training dataset consists of two csv: X_train and y_train in the Training folder.<br />
-X_train:
+X_train:<br />
-	Unique_ID: Represent the Unique Identifier
+o Unique_ID: Represent the Unique Identifier<br />
-	C1 to C8: Represents Categorical columns
+o	C1 to C8: Represents Categorical columns<br />
-	N1 to N35: Represent Numerical columns
+o	N1 to N35: Represent Numerical columns<br />
-y_train:
+y_train:<br />
-	Unique_ID: Represent the Unique Identifier
+o	Unique_ID: Represent the Unique Identifier<br />
-	Dependent_Variable: Represent the outcome or dependent variable
+o	Dependent_Variable: Represent the outcome or dependent variable<br />

 The testing dataset consist of one csv: X_test in the Testing folder.